fawaz-ibrahim/checkers/readme.md

-﻿# English Version
+# English Version
-## Automatic agent that players checkers
+## Automatic agent that plays checkers
 ### Artifitial intellegence - Machine learning - Reinforcement learning

 This is a C# project that relies on reinforcement learning for training an agent to play checkers against humans with a very rich user interface.